jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

         else:
             return False

-  the test is still green.
-I remove the commented line and make the `if statement`_ simpler
+  the test is still green

+* I remove the commented line and make the `if statement`_ simpler

   .. code-block:: python
+    :lineno-start: 29
+    :emphasize-lines: 2-3

     def converse_non_implication(p, q):
         if not p and q: